arifC/compass-doc-adv/docs/overview/components.md

 ## Director

-The **Director** component exposes a GraphQL API that can be accessed through the Gateway component.
+The **Director** component exposes a **GraphQL API** that can be accessed through the Gateway component.
 This is also the API we provide in the [Specification](/assets/graphql-doc/index.html) and [Playground](https://director.compass.cluster.extend.cx.cloud.sap).
 It contains all the business logic required to handle Applications and Runtimes registration as well as health checks.
 This information is managed through the Director's interaction with the Registry.
-The Director provides all the necessary functionality to manage an application landscape.

 ## Cockpit